How to Stop Scam Calls Without Turning Off Your Phone

 If I try to stop scam calls by blocking them, will I miss important calls?

-Unknown calls will go to voicemail, so you may miss them, but they should not be blocked entirely and legitimate callers will leave a legitimate message so you know whether it's safe to call them back.
+Unknown calls will go to voicemail, so you may miss the initial ring, but legitimate callers will leave a message so you know whether it’s safe to call them back.